-The quiet prayer, the witch is done without any words, is actually contemplation or a meditation.
+The quiet prayer, which is done without any words, is actually contemplation or a meditation.

-One does contemplate over something.
-There is an object, en occurrence or a text in its centre.
+One does contemplate on something.
+There is an object, an occurrence or a text at its centre.

-Typically is for monks and nuns the contemplation for hours over the tabernacle (the Blessed Sacrament in a church).
-Common is also the contemplation over the Passion of Christi.
+Typically monks and nuns contemplate on the tabernacle for hours (the Blessed Sacrament in a church).
+Common is also the contemplation on the Sufferings of Christ.

-To lead a contemplative life means to be totally God-focused and practically not following any actions towards the outer world.
+To lead a contemplative life means to be totally God-focused and practically not carrying out any actions towards the outer world.
 As an example, the Saint Nicholas of Flue was leading such a contemplative life.

-The contemplation in the Christian mysticism leads to the union with God through purification as Nicholas of Flue or Meister Eckhardt – beside lots of others – have put it in example.
+In Christian mysticism contemplation leads to the union with God through purification as Nicholas of Flue or Meister Eckhardt – beside lots of others – have exemplified.

-In the meditation one is sitting quietly (typically with crossed legs, in the lotus posture) and one is attentive aware.
+In meditation one is sitting quietly (typically with crossed legs, in the lotus posture) and one is attentively aware.

-In the meditation one does not think.
-Because, thinking means to be occupied with the transitory or with the change.
-The Absolute, the Truth or God can not be grasped with the five sense organs nor with the mind.
+In meditation one does not think.
+Because thinking means to be occupied with the transitory or with change.
+The Absolute, the Truth or God cannot be grasped with the five sense organs nor with the mind.

-In that moment you start to think, a thinker transpires.
+At the moment you start to think, the thinker appears.
 As a thinker you are separated from God.
-When you think about God then God will be on one side and you are on the other side as the observer.
+When you think about God then God will be on one side and you on the other as the observer.
 This contradicts becoming One.

-The aim of meditation – beside the purification (burn out karma) – is enlightenment, that means the absolute realization.
-Or even clearer said: there is no difference any more between the observer and what is observed.
+The aim of meditation – beside purification (burning karma) – is enlightenment, that means the absolute realization.
+Or said even clearer: there is no difference any more between the observer and and the observed.

-That is the moment where the drop of water gets united with the Ocean.
+That is the moment when the drop of water is united with the Ocean.